Roald87/TwinCatChangelog/docs/hmi_changelog.md

 -   Pin HMI project to a specific TcHMI version.
 Disables auto migration to new HMI version.
 -   Alarms can be created directly from ADS, OPC UA or a custom server extension.
 Includes EventGrid & EventLine support, localized text and integrated in the HMI server.
 -   Directly download or upload scope records to and from HMI server.
--   Set min and max values for enums and to define a value range.
+-   Set min and max values for ENUMs and to define a value range.
 -   It is possible to ignore escape sequences.
 Option `ignoreEscapeSequences` in the properties of for example a text block.
     − On `C:\TwinCAT\Functions`
     − Off `C:TwinCATFunctions`